voxpupuli/puppet-firewalld/README.md

 ## Description

 This module manages firewalld, the userland interface that replaces iptables and ships with RHEL7.
-The module manages firewalld itself as well as providing types and providers for managing firewalld zones and rich rules.
+The module manages firewalld itself as well as providing types and providers for managing firewalld zones, ports, and rich rules.

 ## Usage

-The firewalld module contains types and providers to manage zones, services. and rich rules by interfacing with the `firewall-cmd` command.
+The firewalld module contains types and providers to manage zones, services, ports, and rich rules by interfacing with the `firewall-cmd` command.
 The following types are currently supported.
-Note that all zone, service, and rule management is done in `--permanent` mode, and a complete reload will be triggered anytime something changes.
+Note that all zone, service, port, and rule management is done in `--permanent` mode, and a complete reload will be triggered anytime something changes.

 ### Firewalld Zones